 (b).
 Acceptable restaurant attire for women: dresses, skirts, slacks/long pants, dress shorts or Aloha attire, and shoes or sandals.

 Those who are not in acceptable attire, but wish to remain on the Club premises, are allowed in the Bar and Cocktail Lounge or around the pool.

 5. Music in the first floor Club area inside may continue until 1:00 a.m.
 Music may not be permitted in any other area after 10:00 p.m.
 The Club Manager and Club supervising assistants, and members of the House Committee will enforce curbs on amplification to ensure noise is not excessive.

 6. No Member or guest, except Lodge Officers, Board Members, or House Committee members performing a duty, shall be allowed in the kitchen area or behind the bar.
 For safety and security reasons, an Officer or House Committee member should advise the Club Manager before entering the kitchen or work area.
 The Manager on duty should escort the working Elk Member through the kitchen or work area.

 7. The Club reserves the right to refuse service to anyone.
 It is a violation when a Member or bona fide guest(s) refuses to leave when asked to do so by the Club Manager, Exalted Ruler, or members of the House Committee.
 Failure to immediately leave is deemed conduct unbecoming of an Elk.

 8. To control the bird population, please do not feed the birds.

-9. The holder of an Elks Lodge Member Card or Elks Lodge Identification Card must present their respective card to the server or bartender prior to placing any orders for food and/or drinks.
+9. The holder of an Elks Lodge Member Card or Elks Lodge Identification Card must present their respective card to the server or bartender before placing any food and/or drinks orders.